China Rongsheng ghost town reflects shipbuilder's struggle to survive

 At least two law firms in Shanghai and Singapore are acting for shipowners seeking compensation from Rongsheng for late or cancelled orders.
 “I‘m now dealing with several cases against Rongsheng,” said Lawrence Chen, senior partner at law firm Wintell & Co in Shanghai.

-Billionaire Zhang Zhirong, who founded Rongsheng in 2005 and is the shipyard’s biggest shareholder, last month announced plans to privatize Hong Kong-listed Glorious Property Holdings (0845.HK) in a HK$4.57 billion ($589.45 million) deal - a move analysts said could raise money to plug Rongsheng’s debts.
+Billionaire Zhang Zhirong, who founded Rongsheng in 2005 and is the shipyard’s biggest shareholder, last month announced plans to privatise Hong Kong-listed Glorious Property Holdings in a HK$4.57 billion ($589.45 million) deal - a move analysts said could raise money to plug Rongsheng’s debts.

 The shipbuilder’s net debt to equity, a measure of indebtedness, climbed to 134 percent in January-June from 119 percent in 2012 and 85 percent in 2011.
 Talks with its banking syndicate are ongoing, with no indication when a deal could be struck, a person at one of the banks told Reuters this week.